-I started at Travel Nation in 2012 on moving back to Brighton after travelling the Americas and the Pacific Islands.
+I started at Travel Nation in 2012 when I moved back to Brighton after travelling through the Americas and the Pacific Islands.
 Leaving England for three and a half years and living in Central America sparked my passion for travel.
-Coming from the Isle of Wight, I am a water-lover at heart and my passion for sailing and surfing lead me to undertake a 2-man crossing of the Pacific Ocean, taking over 8 months and visiting 6 countries.
-I enjoy meeting new people, seeing new places, and trying new food!
+Coming from the Isle of Wight, I am a water-lover at heart and my passion for sailing and surfing lead me to undertake a two-person crossing of the Pacific Ocean, which took over eight months and visit six countries.
+I enjoy meeting new people, seeing new places, and trying different foods!

 The Isle of Wight.